EAT-JBCOMMUNITY/EAT/README.md

 7. The servers could build only the modules related to the proposed modification changes.
 8. Make it more user friendly (for whoever is not familiar with its usage), using a pre-entry step, by adding a testcase, as usual, to a single-version server pre-testsuite.
 Then the test case will be added in the Eap-Additional-Testsuite sources for multiversion usage.
 9. Create a subcategory for a collection of components.
-10. Show how it can test multi-versioned software with multiple components that are dynamically updated in real time.
+10. Show how it can test multi-versioned software with multiple components that are dynamically updated in real time using component chains.
 11. NEXT GENERATION AT STRUCTURES : The tests/methods (that may use features/dependencies from a provisioning tool/dependency-feature analyzer) should be independent modules that will have dependencies (metadata could be used) on libraries and other methods (which may also use some features/dependencies from the provisioning tool/dependency-feature analyzer and which could have their own dependencies).
 The tool should compose the appropriate test cases and distribute them to the appropriate subcategories in accordance with the available features/dependencies.
 The dependencies could also be defined automatically when using a dependency-feature analyzer.
 This way the annotations for enabling the tests could be automated (and become non mandatory in some cases).